 When companies get into trouble we can often hear two frequently heard terms; Liquidation and CVA (Company Voluntary Arrangement) but what exactly are the differences between the two and what do they mean to the people concerned?

-The biggest difference between the procedures is the aim.
-In the case of the CVA it is to allow what is essentially a profitable company to trade through any difficulties and pay off its debts to creditors thus returning to good standing and solvency.
+The biggest difference between the procedures is the ultimate aim.
+In the case of the CVA, it is to allow what is essentially a profitable company to continue to trade and find its way through any difficulties, paying off its debts to creditors and thus returning to good standing and solvency.

-In the case of a CVA there will be no investigation into the director’s conduct whereas with liquidation the Insolvency Practitioner may choose to examine the way the directors have acted and decide whether any further action is required.
+In the case of a CVA, there will be no investigation into the director’s conduct whereas with liquidation the Insolvency Practitioner may choose to examine the way the directors have acted and decide whether any further action is required.

-In both cases any outstanding action to enforce debts ceases but of course with a CVA the company continues.
+In both cases, any outstanding action to enforce debts ceases but of course with a CVA the company continues.
 This then gives the directors the chance to rescue the trading company with a better cash flow position and lack of debt collection procedures to cope with.

 As we can see there are some critical differences between Liquidation and CVAs.
 It’s important that directors take timely, qualified advice about their specific situation to avoid any chance of making the wrong decision.
 Getting good advice beforehand will provide you with a logical plan to move forward and get the best outcome possible.